jhoang92/week14-mongodbscraper/README.md

 `cheerio`<br>
 `moment`<br>

+# manual install
+`clone repo`
+`npm install packages`
+`create local server`
+`run node server`
+`launch localhost:3000`

 # What needs to be done
-This app has a built front end but does not scrape the website correctly.
+The web page does not autmatically scrape, the refresh icon must be pressed on the webpage to gather web scrapes.
 The application also must be deployed to heroku.